 They say that in Porto there’s nine months of winter and three months of hell, with temperates reaching over 40 degrees.

 Read More: A Road Trip on the Algarve Coast, Portugal

 The best Port Wine Cellars to try in Porto

 I didn’t visit every single Port Wine house in Porto.
 Trust me, I wanted to, but there are a lot of Port wine cellars and I only had a limited capacity to drink Port before it would be too much!
 But here’s an overview of the best Port wine tastings in Porto that I did do, and then a bit of info on the other Port wine tours available.

-Honestly, Kopke had some of my favourite Ports out of all the ones I tried in Porto., and I’d definitely rank them among the best Port cellars.
-Their Rose was absolutely delicious, and for me, they had the best Ruby Port in Porto.
+Honestly, Kopke had some of my favourite Ports out of all the ones I tried in Porto and I’d definitely rank them among the best Port cellars.
+Their Rose was absolutely delicious, and for me, they had the Ruby might even be the best Port in Porto!